Lead-Acid Battery Fees Guide

 Third Party Shipments into California

-Manufacturers, importers, or distributors may be responsible for both the California battery fee and the manufacturer battery fee for sales and shipments of lead-acid batteries in California.
+Manufacturers, importers, or distributors may be responsible for both the California battery fee and the manufacturer battery fee for sales and shipments of lead-acid batteries into California.

 Manufacturer Battery Fee

-Manufacturers, subject to California jurisdiction , are responsible for the manufacturer battery fee for all sales and shipments of lead-acid batteries into California.
+Manufacturers, subject to California jurisdiction, are responsible for the manufacturer battery fee for all sales and shipments of lead-acid batteries into California.
 All sales of lead-acid batteries to distributors or importers in California, or to an importer's or distributor's warehouse in California, are subject to the manufacturer battery fee.
-It is presumed that all shipments of lead-acid batteries into California will be sold in California, unless documentation shows otherwise.
-The fee does not apply until the retail sale to the consumer, or the sale to a dealer, wholesaler, or another distributor for retail sale in this state.
-Thus, for example, if a manufacturer shipped lead-acid batteries into California for storage at its warehouse in California because it did not have a purchaser for the batteries, the manufacturer battery fee would not be imposed at the time of shipment because no sale occurred at that time.
+We presume that all shipments of lead-acid batteries into California will be sold in California, unless documentation shows otherwise.
+The fee does not apply until the retail sale to the consumer, or the sale to a dealer, wholesaler, or another distributor for retail sale occurs in this state.
+For example, if a manufacturer shipped lead-acid batteries into California for storage at its warehouse in California because they did not have a purchaser for the batteries, the manufacturer battery fee would not be imposed at the time of shipment because no sale occurred at that time.
 The manufacturer battery fee would be imposed when the manufacturer sells the battery to another person.

-The distributor, importer, retailer, or drop shipper is responsible for the manufacturer battery fee, for all sales and drop shipments into California if the manufacturer does not have jurisdiction in California.
+If the manufacturer does not have jurisdiction in California, the distributor, importer, retailer, or drop shipper is responsible for the manufacturer battery fee for all sales and drop shipments from that manufacturer into California.
 The manufacturer battery fee is due at the time of the battery sale.

 California Battery Fee